ImageMagick/Usage-Markdown/distorts/index.md

 ### Bilinear Distortions

 The '`Bilinear`' distortion methods implements another, type of 4 point distortion.
-However this are not nearly as straight forward as a '`Perspective`' distortion we looked at above.
+However this are not nearly as straightforward as a '`Perspective`' distortion we looked at above.
 But as you will see it is a very useful alternative distortion.

 #### Forward Bilinear Distortion